tsatria03/CookyCraze/docks/readme.txt

 Total spins: counts every spin of the reels.
 Wins: counts spins where the payout multiplier was greater than zero, meaning you got at least something back.
 Losses: counts spins where the payout multiplier was zero, meaning you lost your bet entirely.

+Quests.

+Quests completed: counts the total number of quests you have completed across all prestige cycles.
+Rerolls performed: counts every time you have rerolled a quest.

 All stats are saved with your game data and persist between sessions.